How to protect your drink from being spiked

 Tell the bar you were spiked

-You should also get in touch with the bar to let them know what has happened.
-They might have footage of the person who spiked your drink, and at the very least, it's important for them to know that this has happened on their premises.
+You may want to get in touch with the bar to let them know what has happened.
+They might have footage of the person who spiked your drink.
+At the very least, it's important for them to know that this has happened on their premises.

-Although certain pieces of evidence can be stored if you don't want to report what happened straight away, keep in mind that the CCTV footage of certain venues and even certain services of public transport may be wiped and taped over on a regular basis.
+Certain pieces of evidence can be stored if you don't want to report what happened straight away.
+But keep in mind that the CCTV footage of certain venues or public transport services may be wiped and taped over regularly.

-If you do feel you are able to go ahead and report the incident, do as this can only help your case further down the line.
+If you do feel able to report the incident, you should.
+This can only help your case further down the line.

 It's crucial to look after your mental health at university and seek help when you need it.
 Your university, GP and SU should all have services available.